godmoves/TexasHoldemBot/README.md

 6. Once the deepstack player is done loading, you can play against it using manual_player terminal. `f` = fold, `c` = check/call, `450` = raise my total pot commitment to 450 chips.

+## Playing vs Slum Bot

+Slum bot is available to play online in this page: http://www.slumbot.com/

+There is a script in Python that you can use to play versus Slum Bot.

+1. Install Python 2.7
+2. Install pip
+3. Install Selenium using pip `pip install -U selenium`
+1. `cd Source && python Player/slumbot_player.py localhost 16177`
+2. Wait for enough data to be generated.
+3. `th Training/raw_converter.lua 4`

+## Testing deeper-stacker source code

+There are a few tests defined:
+1. Install `luarocks install busted`
+2. `cd Source && busted --no-auto-insulate`

 ## Differences from the original paper

-- A river model was used instead of solving directly from the turn
+- A river model was used instead of solving directly from the turn.
-- Different neural net architecture
+- Different neural net architecture.
-  - Batch normalization layers were added in between hidden layers because they were found to improve huber loss
+  - Batch normalization layers were added in between hidden layers because they were found to improve huber loss.
   - Only 3 hidden layers were used.
 Additional layers didn't improve huber loss, in agreement with the paper.
-- Preflop solving was done with auxiliary network only, whereas paper used 20 iterations of flop network
+- Preflop solving was done with auxiliary network only, whereas paper used 20 iterations of flop network.
-  - Because of this, the cfvs for a given flop must be calculated after seeing it by solving the preflop again with the current flop in mind
+  - Because of this, the cfvs for a given flop must be calculated after seeing it by solving the preflop again with the current flop in mind.
-- During re-solving, the opponent ranges were not warm started
+- During re-solving, the opponent ranges were not warm started.

 ## Future work